 This is the same man I interviewed many years ago on my Lipsticking blog.
 This is the same approachable man who values friendships and relationships and loves working with the little guy as much as he loves rubbing shoulders with giants.
 How delightful is that?

-I hope you’ll get this book and enjoy it as I have enjoyed it.
+I recommend this book for your summer reading.
+I am pretty sure you’ll enjoy it as I have enjoyed it.
 Buy it on Amazon or visit his book page and see other places to get the book.
 I do not receive a commission on this.
 I don’t ask you to buy it so I will get ‘my share.’
 I have received my share - in being asked to review the book at all.

 It’s a treasure to keep, and perhaps, read again, when life might be a bit challenging, or the Universe is throwing spitballs at you.
 Let these stories remind you that we are all in this together.

 Enjoy my slide show, below, which includes far more than I have put into this little post.
 And, as always, leave a comment below.
 For me.
 For Guy.
 For yourself.
 Truth is, it’s all about you, in the end.
 If you don’t know what I mean by that, send me an email and we can talk.